SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 The type of a Swift set is written as ``Set<Element>``, where ``Element`` is the type that the set is allowed to store.
-Unlike arrays, sets do not have an equivalent shorthand form.
+Unlike arrays, sets don't have an equivalent shorthand form.

 .. _CollectionTypes_CreatingAndInitializingAnEmptySet: